Standard FTC Disclosure: This post contains affiliate links for products or services, including from Amazon.com. Read full disclosure here.

 See the “old” and “new” images for my glasses and stainless steel lids and blades above?
 “Old” ones are using Castile soap.
 Very disappointing.

 So frustrated, I was determined to find the perfect dishwashing liquid, using non-toxic ingredients.
 I still love Borax in my laundry detergent recipe but decided against using it for washing dishes and utensils.

 If you have one of those dishwashing detergent brands that contain synthetic chemicals, throw it out.
-See what you are ingesting???
-Gross.
+It’s gross.
 Use my formula.
 It’s much safer.
 Besides, I did all the work in finding the perfect formula for you.
 I ran my dishwasher a bazillion times to test them all and this is the formula that rocked in making my dishes and utensil spotless!

 I’m going to list the exact amount that I use for one load of wash.
 You can multiply this for a larger quantity but it’s just as easy to scoop out individual portions each time.
 It only takes a few seconds and scooping it out individually, I know I am getting the exact proportions.

 - 1 Tbsp of Washing Soda – a.k.a.
 Sodium Carbonate.
 It acts as a de-greaser and disinfectant.

 - 1 Tbsp Kosher Salt (or Sea Salt) – softens hard water.
 This amount can be adjusted, according to how hard or soft your water is.